verbb/multi-add/README.md

 Provides an alternative controller to assist in adding multiple items to your Craft Commerce cart at once.

+Also provides some handy twig tags for adding items, removing a line item, and clearing the cart directly in your templates.

+## Adding Multiple Items To Your Cart

 Use the following code in your product template to make use of this new controller.

 Notes: